lxmfy/LXMFy/docs/quick-start.md

 1.  **Send a message** to the bot's LXMF address from your client.
 2.  **Try the example command:** Send `/hello` to the bot.
 It should reply with "Hello `<your_hash>`!".
+    If you uncommented the icon example above, this reply might also carry an icon.
 3.  **Try the help command:** Send `/help`.

 ## Next Steps